-The Council will also seek to support sustainable economic growth within the district particularly where it meets the following priorities:
+The Council will also seek to support sustainable economic growth prosperity and drive forward a Green Economic Recovery within the district particularly where it meets the following priorities:

 - The promotion of Bailrigg Garden Village, in particular the development of the Lancaster University Health Innovation Campus and wider employment opportunities associated with Bailrigg Garden Village. - Growth of the retail and cultural offers for Lancaster and Morecambe to enhance the quantitative and qualitative offers within the respective city and town centres.
 This should seek to establish improved retail, leisure and cultural heritage offers that link to the enhancement of the wider cultural heritage (for example Lancaster Castle, Lancaster Canal Quarter and Morecambe Seafront) for the benefit of residents and visitors. - Future expansion of facilities at the Port of Heysham to enable growth in freight operations, a core element of its use following the opening of the Bay Gateway Link Road.
 Further diversification of the port to enable servicing of the off-shore renewable energy sector will also be supported.
-Economic growth opportunities, for example port related logistics, will be targeted towards the Heysham Gateway area in South Heysham. - The regeneration of the Heysham Gateway area to provide expanded opportunities for economic growth and the provision of modern, fit-for-purpose employment units which can provide for small-scale business start-ups though to providing expansion opportunities for existing businesses. - Growth within the environmental, advanced manufacturing, digital, health and energy sectors that enhance the district's already leading role in these areas through the delivery of the Lancaster University Health Innovation Campus and energy growth around the Heysham Gateway. - Sustainable growth at the district's higher education establishments, including Lancaster University, University of Cumbria and Lancaster & Morecambe College.
-Improving the opportunities for academic learning and improving the presence of the universities within Lancaster City Centre and within the Lancaster University Estate (including land at the Lancaster University Health Innovation Campus and where deemed appropriate the wider University Estate). - Supporting sustainable economic growth in the rural economy to ensure that the needs of rural businesses can be supported. - Supporting the delivery of a skilled workforce through the promotion of apprenticeships and training.
+Economic growth opportunities, for example port related logistics, will be targeted towards the Heysham Gateway area in South Heysham. - The regeneration of the Heysham Gateway area to provide expanded opportunities for economic growth and the provision of modern, fit-for-purpose employment units which can provide for small-scale business start-ups though to providing expansion opportunities for existing businesses. - Growth within the environmental, advanced manufacturing, digital, health and energy sectors that enhance the district's already leading role in these areas through the delivery of the Lancaster University Health Innovation Campus and low-carbon energy growth around the Heysham Gateway. - Sustainable growth at the district's higher education establishments, including Lancaster University, University of Cumbria and Lancaster & Morecambe College.
+Improving the opportunities for academic learning and improving the presence of the universities within Lancaster City Centre and within the Lancaster University Estate (including land at the Lancaster University Health Innovation Campus and where deemed appropriate the wider University Estate). - Supporting sustainable economic growth in the rural economy to ensure that the needs of rural businesses can be supported. - Supporting the delivery of a skilled workforce through the promotion of apprenticeships and training, particularly focusing on promoting the skills and experience necessary to drive forward the construction of low-carbon and energy efficient homes and buildings.